balasfuture/webservices_eith_mvc/README.md

 # webservices_with_mvc
-A sample project to explain MVC architecture with Web Services
+A sample project to explain MVC architecture with Web Services provided by the provider ""